 Vigan Travel Guide

-Top Things To Do in Vigan
+Top Things To Do in Ilocos Sur's Heritage City

-Discover Vigan, Philippines, a historic gem in Ilocos Sur and a UNESCO World Heritage Site renowned for its well-preserved Spanish colonial architecture.
-As one of Asia’s few remaining colonial towns, Vigan is a top tourist destination, attracting travelers with its stunning blend of Asian and European influences.
-Founded in the 16th century by Spanish conquistador Juan de Salcedo, Vigan’s rich history as a trade and commerce hub is reflected in its iconic cobblestone streets, colonial-era houses, and ancestral mansions known as “bahay na bato.”
-Explore Vigan’s architectural heritage, featuring capiz shell windows, red-tiled roofs, and historic sites that make it one of the best things to do in Vigan for history buffs and travelers alike.
+Founded in the 16th century by Spanish conquistador Juan de Salcedo, Vigan’s rich history as a trade and commerce hub reflects beautifully in its iconic cobblestone streets, colonial-era houses, and ancestral mansions known as “bahay na bato.”
+Explore Vigan’s architectural heritage, featuring capiz shell windows and red-tiled roofs.
+These historic sites make visiting one of the best things to do in Vigan for history buffs and casual travelers alike.

 In recent years, Vigan's popularity as a tourist destination has grown, attracting both local and international visitors.
-Efforts have been made to preserve its heritage and maintain the authenticity of the city.
-Vigan's cultural significance and well-preserved architectural charm have earned it a spot on the list of New7Wonders Cities, further increasing its appeal to travelers.
-Overall, Vigan offers a glimpse into the Philippines' colonial past, with its historic structures and vibrant cultural scene.
-It is a city that showcases the country's rich heritage and is a testament to its enduring history and traditions.
+Local authorities continuously make efforts to carefully preserve its heritage and heavily maintain the authenticity of the city.
+Vigan's cultural significance and well-preserved architectural charm eventually earned it a well-deserved spot on the list of New7Wonders Cities, further increasing its global appeal to travelers.

-What to visit in Vigan?
+What to Visit in Vigan?

 Calle Crisologo